 Displaying real customer photos, ones that are proven to drive engagement, are a great way to optimize your ecommerce store to drive sales.
 92% of customers trust their peers over your brand, which is why placing real customer photos on your website is proven to increase conversion by 2x (Pixlee, 2015.)

-What’s the best way to collect this consumer-generated content for your website?
+What’s the best way to collect this user-generated content for your website?
 Apparel giants like Gaiam, Kenneth Cole, and Charlotte Russe use a visual commerce platform.
 This allows them to pull the photos and videos posted about their brand from all online channels into one centralized platform where their marketing team can curate and analyze this content.
 Once their marketing teams discover the user-generated content posted about their brand that has built the most buzz online among every-day people, they take these photos and place them on their homepage, product pages, etc.

 A visual marketing platform is essential for uncovering the highest performing photos posted about your brand online and makes your brand’s marketing more authentic and impactful.
 By taking it a step further and making these customer photos shoppable, marketers are able to see the exact revenue that each customer photo generates for the business.
 With a visual commerce platform, not only will you find the photos and videos that are sure to engage visitors on your website, but you will be able to know which photos generate the most money for your brand.
 Let social media do the A/B testing for you; Place the highest performing photos on your ecommerce store and feel confident about the changes you’re making.